 The range in your motorhome operates on propane gas and will provide most of the functions of the range in your home.

 To Light Range Top Burners

-Push in desired control knob and turn to IGNITE position - and maintaining the knob pushed in, press down on the spark pump a few times to light burners.
+Push in desired control knob and turn to IGNITE position - and maintaining the knob pushed in, press down on the spark pump a few times, you will hear the igniter "click".